Pierre Young

-Pierre Henry John Young FRAeS FRS FREng FIMechE (12 June 1926 - 4 August 1985) was a British mathematician, of French heritage, who was in charge, during the 1960s, of the engine development for Concorde.
+Pierre Henry John Young (12 June 1926 – 4 August 1985) was a British mathematician, of French heritage, who was in charge, during the 1960s, of the engine development for Concorde.

 Early life

 He was born in France, speaking French.
 He attended Lycée Condorcet, and school in England from 1938, being evacuated to Herefordshire.

 At Trinity College, Cambridge he studied Maths.
 Whilst at Cambridge, his knowledge of the French language was given to the BBC foreign language service, for coded messages to the French Resistance.